 At The Waste Group (formally, A&D Skips) we like to make using a skip as easy as possible, but sometimes we are restricted by what we can and can’t do.
 This is the case for plasterboard.
-Unfortunately, you are unable to put plasterboard in a skip, which you have other waste in.
+Unfortunately, you are unable to put plasterboard in skips, which you have other general waste in.

 Plasterboard has long been an issue in the waste industry with changes in Environment Agency rules and differing opinions from waste companies.

-The position statement from the Environment Agency states the following:
+The position statement from the Environment Agency states the following concerning plasterboard in skips:

 “The landfilling of gypsum and other high sulphate bearing wastes with biodegradable waste has been prohibited in England and Wales since July 2005.

 Until April 2009, we had been taking a pragmatic view that separate disposal was not necessary where construction waste contained small amounts (up to 10%) sulphate.